stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * a plugin that proposes very simple and fully overridable elements,

 so that Tachyons atomic classes can be used everywhere.
+If Tachyons classes are used here, it's worth to mention that any other atomic css set could be easily used with Wistiti, as any custom css of your choice (from a framework or self developed).

 Moreover, as far as possible :

 * the most possible, content should be managed Custom Post Types administration interfaces.

-* avoid to use other plugins.
+* avoid to use of other plugins.
 For many small sites, all necessary features can be managed without them.

 ## The starter theme